 - 25% Bonds

-Certainly you can make your investing plan more complicated, and there may even be some benefits to doing so.
+Certainly, you can make your investment plan more complicated, and there may even be some benefits to doing so.
 Each of these major asset classes has sub-classes, and there are entire asset classes not included in the above portfolio.
 But once you get beyond 7-10 asset classes, you're just playing with your money a la Scrooge McDuck.
 As Thoreau said, “Simplify, simplify, simplify.”
 You don't have to invest in everything to be successful.
-Here are a number of reasonable investing plans.
 Don't get paralysis by analysis.
-If you’re feeling overwhelmed, just pick one of those, any of those, and remember that you can tweak it later.
+Remember that you can always tweak your plan later.

 Once you have reasonable goals and a target asset allocation likely to reach them, it becomes relatively easy to implement and maintain the plan.
 You obviously want to take advantage of any tax-advantaged accounts available to you.
-Let's say you can put $18K into a 401(k) each year, that your employer matches $3000 of it, and that you can put another $5500 for you and $5500 for your spouse into “backdoor Roth IRAs.”
-That is a total of $32K.
-Since you need to save $43K per year, you will need to save another $11K per year toward retirement in a “non-qualified” or taxable account.
-Let's assume you currently have $20K in each of your IRAs now, $150K in your 401(k), and $210K in a taxable account, $60K of which is the equity in an investment property.
-So your investment accounts look like this:
+Let's say you put $20,500 into a 401(k) each year, your employer matches $3,000 of it, and you put another $6,000 for you and $6,000 for your spouse into Backdoor Roth IRAs.
+That is a total of $35,500.
+Since you need to save $43,000 per year, you will need to save another $7,500 per year toward retirement in a “non-qualified” or taxable account.
+Let's assume you currently have $20,000 in each of your IRAs now, $150,000 in your 401(k), and $210,000 in a taxable account, $60,000 of which is the equity in an investment property.
+Your investment accounts look like this:

 Since your desired asset allocation looks like this: